dongshins/EKC_ontology/README.md

 ### Standards & Reference Models (Addendum) / 표준·참조모델 부기(附記)

 CIDOC CRM and CBDB were consulted as conceptual references during early EKC modeling.
-However, due to the project’s namespace policy, readability considerations, and internal terminology system, this repository does **not** import CIDOC CRM and CBDB nor directly reuse the `crm:` and `shlib:` prefixes.
+However, due to the project’s namespace policy, readability considerations, and internal terminology system, this repository does **not** import CIDOC CRM and CBDB nor directly reuse the `crm:`, `cbdb:`, `shlib:` prefixes.

 Unless explicitly stated, such references are conceptual only and do **not** imply formal compliance or full alignment.